Feature #7549

 - Product: what is the resulted product of this process, RubySpec?
 Documents?
 Mail log?

-Updated by nathany (Nathan Youngman) almost 12 years ago
+Updated by nathany (Nathan Youngman) about 12 years ago

 @brixen (Brian Shirai) I feel that your proposed process is requesting too many changes all at once.
 We need to take small steps.